How to Do a Quiet Title

 Could there be a mortgage left on the property?
 You don’t know.
 You don’t know if the County did the paperwork right.

-When you want to sell, what you could do is you could sell with a quitclaim deed and say in your deed, “I disclaim any responsibility.”
+When you want to sell, you could sell with a quitclaim deed and say in your deed, “I disclaim any responsibility.”
+Don’t think for a second that the County didn’t sell it to you that way.

 Someone is going to have to quiet the title on this property.
 It’s nothing to be afraid of; it’s just a process.
 Sooner or later, it will get cleared.

-Now, can it get cleared in two months?
+Can it get cleared in two months?
 Two or three months is usually what it takes, but I’ve had them take me a whole year.

 Quiet Title vs Quitclaim Deed